Rugrats Go Wild: Home media

 Rugrats Go Wild was released on VHS and DVD on December 16, 2003, by Paramount Home Entertainment.
 Most VHS copies included a "Smell-O-Vision" scratch-and-sniff card, as did most initial run DVDs.
 Later copies of the DVD did not include additional cards, but did retain the option to view the film with the scratch-and-sniff icons on.

 On March 15, 2011, along with The Rugrats Movie and Rugrats in Paris: The Movie, the film was re-released in a three-disc movie trilogy collection DVD set, in honor of Rugrats 20th anniversary.
 On August 29, 2017, Rugrats Go Wild was re-released on DVD.
 On March 8, 2022, along with The Rugrats Movie and Rugrats in Paris: The Movie, the film was released on Blu-ray as part of the trilogy movie collection.

+Video game

+A video game based on the film of the same name was released on May 28, 2003 for Microsoft Windows and Game Boy Advance and was published by THQ and developed by ImaginEngine for both platforms.

 Reception

 Box office

 The film grossed $39 million in the United States and $16 million internationally for a worldwide total of $55 million against a production budget of $25 million.
 The film opened at #4 behind Finding Nemo, 2 Fast 2 Furious, and Bruce Almighty.